molily/testing-angular/end-to-end-testing.md

 ## Faking the Flickr API

-The end-to-end test we wrote for the Flickr search uses the live Flickr API.
+The end-to-end test we wrote for the Flickr search uses the real Flickr API.
 As discussed, this makes the test realistic.

 The test provides confidence that the application works hand in hand with the third-party API.
 But it makes the test slower and only allows unspecific assertions.